 - Course banner files uploaded to the course entry point

-- Files uploaded when creating HTML objects.
+- Files uploaded when you create HTML objects

 - Self and Peer Assessment files